sslarch/sslarch.github.io/caa_proposal.md

 The ease with which scripts can be understood by humans, as well as their tendency to be implemented in a step-wise manner, affords their capability to be well-documented.
 A well-documented script may potentially be used to reproduce analytical processes and verify their results.
 Scripting languages are therefore lauded as facilitators of open and reproducible research.

 Code should be equally important as publications.
 That also means that code generally should be subject to a scientific reviewing process.
-It is therefore one long-term aim of this SIG to offer guidelines how code publication and - review can be fruitfully implemented into research and publication processes (see Objectives).
+It is, therefore, one long-term aim of this SIG to offer guidelines on how code publication and - review can be fruitfully implemented into research and publication processes (see Objectives).

 The tendency for scripts to be stored in human-readable text-based file formats also makes them particularly amenable to flexible means of storage, dissemination and version control.
 Reproducible research ideally also documents the science production process with all inductive and deductive steps of hypothesis building.
 A modern and powerful way to store a commented succession of changes in text and scripted data analysis is available with tools like Git or SVN which were initially designed for software development.
 They provide a simple environment to keep track of even minor changes, go back to earlier working stages and allow for well-documented collaborations thanks to forking.
 The combination of scripting languages and version control is an important basis for a fully comprehensible research process.